 To be eligible, a candidate must:

 All application materials must be received by January 15, 2015 (one month prior to the regular/standard application deadline).

 The MCA will consider all applicants who have been accepted to the program during the winter/spring term regardless of department.
 Qualified applicants should meet the requirements of the Internship Program listed on the MCA website and will be asked to write an essay on a topic proposed by the selection committee.
 The MCA seeks increased diversity in the MCA Internship Program and provides equal opportunity to its applicants.
 Qualified candidates will be notified of the details upon acceptance to the program.

-Interns gain exposure to the internal functions of the MCA through a variety of projects in the Administration, Visitor Services, and Human Resources departments.
-Responsibilities include assisting with further developing the volunteer and internship programs, planning internship and volunteer events, communicating with other interns, and formalizing and documenting administration procedures, policies, and operations.
-Candidates must be detail oriented and have excellent organizational skills.
-They should also have basic computer and word processing skills.
+Administration interns gain exposure to the internal functions of the MCA through a variety of projects in the Administration and Human Resources departments.
+Responsibilities include: assisting with further developing the volunteer and internship programs, planning internship and volunteer events, communicating with other interns, and formalizing and documenting administration procedures and operations.
+Candidates must be detail oriented, be able to communicate effectively via email, and have experience using Word and Excel.

-Interns assist with research projects and administrative tasks including preparing artists’ bibliographies and biographies and responding to general inquiries from scholars and the public about artists and artworks.
+Curatorial interns assist with research projects and administrative tasks including preparing artists’ bibliographies and biographies and responding to general inquiries from scholars and the public about artists and artworks.
 Interns may also assist with writing gallery labels, data entry, copying articles, typing, ﬁling, and preparing correspondence.
 Applicants should include a one- to two-page writing sample from an academic paper with application.
 Candidates must have excellent organizational skills and be detail oriented.
 They should also have computer and administrative skills.

-Interns participate in a wide variety of the Development department’s day to day activities.
-These can include drafting proposals to corporations, foundations and government-funding sources, writing reports and conducting research on prospective funding sources, organizing direct mailings, and helping to maintain the membership database.
-Interns also offer support to staff working with individual giving and membership, event and program-planning support and execution of solicitation mailings.
+Fundraising and Membership interns participate in a wide variety of the Development department’s day-to-day activities.
+Duties can include drafting proposals to corporations, foundations and government-funding sources, writing reports and conducting research on prospective funding sources, organizing direct mailings, and helping to maintain the membership database.
+Interns also offer support to staff working events and previews.
 Candidates should have computer and administrative skills, and include a one- to two-page writing sample from an academic paper or funding proposal with their application.

 Working with the Information Systems Department, interns will work on specific projects.
 For example, interns might maintain the IS Asset Database, which tracks hardware and software; or qualified interns might assist in the development of new databases; install new PCs; and provide basic network support.
 Candidates should be familiar with Microsoft access database concepts and able to enter data accurately.
 Working knowledge of Windows XP and Microsoft Office products will be very helpful.

-Library interns support the research of the MCA staff, interns, volunteers, and visiting scholars by assisting the Librarian on a variety of projects.
-Current projects include cataloging the Art in Chicago and the MCA Publications Archives, as well as the Artists’ Books and Video Collections.
-Interns are responsible for reference, circulation, labeling, scanning, and shifting materials.
+Library interns support the research of the MCA staff, interns, volunteers, and visiting scholars by assisting the librarians on a variety of projects.
+Current projects include working with artist files and the publications archive.
+Interns will gain experience in the areas of reference, circulation, cataloging, and collection management.
 Interns gain a solid understanding of the operations of an art museum library, as well as other MCA departments.
 Experience in libraries is preferred.
 The ability to work independently with a strong attention to detail is required.
 Some heavy lifting is involved.

-Interns assist in creating visibility for the museum, exhibitions, and programs, and in attracting new audiences.
-Duties include producing eNewsletters, email database management and maintenance, some production for certain social media channels, participation in grassroots marketing efforts, conducting research on prospective audience markets and participating in the analysis of demographic, clipping MCA ads, admissions, and other data.
-Interns work with members of the marketing department and the visitor services department on speciﬁc, smaller projects, including direct mailings, database maintenance, special events, internal marketing, and management of marketing ﬁles.
-Due to participation in events such as First Fridays and galas, applicants must be at least 21 years of age.
+Marketing Interns assist in creating visibility for the museum, exhibitions, and programs, and in attracting new audiences.
+Duties include producing eNewsletters, email database management and maintenance, some production for certain social media channels, participation in grassroots marketing efforts, conducting research on prospective audience markets and participating in the analysis of demographic information, maintaining departmental records and history, and working with admissions.
+Interns work with members of the marketing department and the visitor services department on speciﬁc, smaller projects, including direct mailings, database maintenance, special events, and internal marketing.
+Due to participation in events where alcohol is served, applicants must be at least 21 years of age.

-Interns write media releases, assist film crews, and manage photographers to help create and pitch media stories for exhibitions, performances, educational programs, special events, and the MCA Store.
+Media Relations interns write media releases, assist film crews, and manage photographers to help create and pitch media stories for exhibitions, performances, educational programs, special events, and the MCA Store.
 Interns interact with visual and performance artists and many different types of press including print, TV, and radio.
 They also assist with program-related research, handle inquiries and visits from the media, maintain the newsclip system, and manage listings distributions for all public programs.
-Special projects include working at media previews, exhibition openings, and special events such as First Fridays and galas.
+Special projects include working at media previews, exhibition openings, and special events such as galas.
 Candidates must have strong writing, organizational, and computer skills.
 Interns work both independently and with many other museum departments in a fast-paced, deadline-oriented environment.
 Responsibilities and tasks vary daily for new projects.
 Journalism students are encouraged to apply.
-Due to participation in events such as First Fridays and galas, applicants must be at least 21 years of age.
+Due to participation in events where alcohol is served, applicants must be at least 21 years of age.

-Interns gain experience in the planning and production of rental events including corporate receptions and dinners, not-for-proﬁt fundraisers, weddings, and other private events.
+Rental Events interns gain experience in the planning and production of rental events including corporate receptions and dinners, not-for-proﬁt fundraisers, weddings, and other private events.
 Interns work closely with on-site caterer and various vendors, and their responsibilities include basic administrative tasks, research, maintenance of client ﬁles and databases, mailings, and assisting the Rental Events staff with events.
 Candidates should have basic computer and word processing skills, as well as excellent customer service skills.
-Due to participation in events such as First Fridays and galas, applicants must be at least 21 years of age.
+Due to participation in events where alcohol is served, applicants must be at least 21 years of age.

-Interns assist the Manager of Retail Operations with the daily operations of the MCA Store, including merchandising, marketing, and public relations.
+Retail interns assist Store Management with the daily operations of the MCA Store, including merchandising, marketing, and public relations.
 Candidates should have experience in retail, merchandise display, or visual arts, plus an interest in shopping.

-Interns are exposed to many aspects of event planning and production.
+Special Events interns are exposed to many aspects of event planning and production.
 MCA special events incorporate the efforts of numerous departments, including Development, Membership, Curatorial, and Education, and provide a major part of the MCA’s operating funds.
 Responsibilities include basic administrative tasks, maintenance of databases, mailings, assisting with special events, and problem solving.
 Candidates should have computer and word processing skills.
-Due to participation in events such as First Fridays and galas, applicants must be at least 21 years of age.
+Due to participation in events where alcohol is served, applicants must be at least 21 years of age.